Mechanical Engineering Bachelor of Science

 Graduates of the mechanical engineering program will (within a few years of graduation):

-- Embark on successful careers in Mechanical Engineering or related fields.
+- Embark on successful careers in the field of Mechanical engineering or related fields.

 Student Outcomes